GuessWhatGame/guesswhat/README.md

 Before starting the training, one needs to compute the image features and the word dictionnary

 #### Extract image features
-Following the original papers, we are going to extract fc8 features from image by using a VGG network.
+Following the original papers, we are going to extract fc8 features from the coco images by using a VGG-16 network.

 First, one need to download the vgg pretrained network provided by [slim-tensorflow](https://github.com/tensorflow/models/tree/master/slim):